biscuit-auth/biscuit/DESIGN.md

 - if `b` is true, the signature is valid
 - proceed to validating rights

+### Sealed Biscuit scheme

+In some cases, we might want to convert the token to a symmetric key based token that cannot be attenuated further.
+Common use case: contact the verifier once, the verifier checks the signature, and generates from it a short lived token with the same authorization, but that can be checked much faster than public key based tokens.

+TODO: specify an AEAD scheme that would be usable for this

 ## Annex 1: Cryptographic design proposals

 ### Pairing based cryptography